-Shipboard analyses have not confirmed presence of an active deep hot biosphere.
-Cell abundances are much lower than those found in previous Ocean Drilling Program/ IODP sites on continental margins, and attempts at culturing were generally unsuccessful.
+Shipboard analyses have not confirmed the presence of an active deep hot biosphere.
+Cell abundances are much lower than those found in previous Ocean Drilling Program/IODP sites on continental margins, and attempts at culturing (hyper)thermophiles were generally unsuccessful.
 We did find ample evidence for microbial activity supported by sedimentary organic matter, but only in sediments within the upper 10-30 mbsf where temperatures were relatively low.
-At the recharge Site C0014 we found a community of Feoxidizers that was successfully cultured.
+At inactive discharge Site C0015 and recharge Site C0017 we found a community containing possible iron oxidizers that was successfully cultured.